 When the items necessary to establish admission are received, the student's application is evaluated and the student is notified of his or her admission status.
 Applicants are encouraged to begin and complete the admission process as soon as possible.
-Adequate time must be given for other institutions to send transcripts and documentation to the Access Admission Office.
-Failure to receive all official transcripts would result in a delay in processing an admission application.
+Adequate time must be given for other institutions to send transcripts and documentation to the Admission Office.